SudoTraceRoute/Network_Lab_Projects/Ubuntu-Network-File-Sharing/readme.md

 This lab demonstrates basic network file sharing across platforms using Samba, simulating a small-scale office or home network environment.

-In a future (optional) Phase 2, access to the Ubuntu Server will be restricted using an **OPNsense firewall**, simulating zone-based access control and improved network security.
+In a following projects, access to the Ubuntu Server will be restricted using an **OPNsense firewall**, simulating zone-based access control and improved network security.

 🖼️ See the `Network-diagram.png` for a visual overview of the setup.